ElizabethAB/ebyerly.com/content/pages/about-me.md

 Project examples:

-* Improved the runtime of a computationally intensive model from 180 hours to 19 hours using parallelization and cloud resources.
-The reduced runtime made it feasible to update, and render more defensible, an econometric model submitted as expert witness material in $20+ billion dollar litigation.
+* Improved the runtime of a computationally intensive model from 180 hours to 19 hours with parallelization on cloud resources, introducing cloud computing to the firm.
+The reduction made it feasible to update, and render more defensible, an econometric model submitted as expert witness material in $20+ billion litigation.
-* Developed automated report generation, saving more than 25 skilled labor hours at each iteration of data and building in continuous quality control.
-  Automation was accomplished using Python to interact with the AWS API, R scripts, and Stata programs.
-* Coordinated internal staff and external teaming partners' work on a shared cloud platform.
-A common working environment was provided seamlessly and securely using imaging, network management, and user access permissions.
+* Transitioned internal staff and external teaming partners’ work onto a shared cloud platform to solve coordination and data sharing problems.
+The common working environment was provided seamlessly and securely using network controls, user access management, a network file system, imaging, and a hosted code repository.
+* Automated report generation, saving more than 25 skilled labor hours at each iteration of data and incorporating continuous quality control, using Python to interact with AWS, R, and Stata.
 * Researched, implemented, and reported on robust regression methods ultimately included as the method of choice in expert witness testimony.
-* Rewrote a data ingestion pipeline, using shell utilities to improve processing time by orders of magnitude and avoiding conversion artifacts created by the original process's unintended type enforcement.
+* Rewrote a data ingestion pipeline using shell utilities, improving processing time by orders of magnitude and avoiding conversion artifacts from unintended type enforcement.

 ### Invited Speaker